The Progressive Club

 The Progressive Club is a historic clubhouse located at Johns Island, Charleston County, South Carolina.
-It was built in 1963, and provided a home for Esau Jenkins' Progressive Club's legal and financial assistance program, adult education program, and dormitory lodging.
+The Club itself was formed in 1948.
+The club house was built in 1963, and provided a home for Esau Jenkins' Progressive Club's legal and financial assistance program, adult education program, and dormitory lodging.
 It also served as a community recreational, child care, meeting place and grocery store.
 The building was built to house a "Citizenship School" where adult education classes and workshops enabled African-American citizens to register, vote, and become aware of the political processes of their communities.
 It was listed on the National Register of Historic Places in 2007.